MiguelHdezMoreno/Automatizacion/README.md

 3. Executes a series of tests to verify the correct functioning of the functions.

 You can run the test.py script to test the implemented functionalities.

-## Contribution

-If you want to contribute to this project, please follow these steps:

-1. Fork this repository.
-2. Create a branch with a descriptive name for your contribution.
-3. Make the necessary changes.
-4. Send a pull request to review your changes.

-Thank you for your interest in this automation project!